Business Communication is Receiver-Centric

 A receiver analysis focuses on different things than an audience analysis.
 The two primary components of analysis are content needs and relational dynamics.

-Remember that when you are communicating strategically, your purpose is to achieve your goals.
-That means you need to figure out what your receiver needs to know in order to act upon your message.
+Remember that when you communicate strategically, your purpose is to achieve your goals.
+That means you need to figure out what your receiver needs to know in order to act on your message.
 The “what” refers to your content needs.

 Content Components